kezzico/react-forms-boiler/README.md

 # ENTRY FORM

-This is a React 18 project that demonstrates how to create and submit HTML forms using (Router Router 6.14)[https://reactrouter.com/].
+This is a React 18 project that demonstrates how to create and submit HTML forms using [Router Router 6.14](https://reactrouter.com/).

 ## INSTALL